yxhuang623/Pipeline_practice/README.md

 Please download the python script named “YXpipeline” in Github and run the script directly in your command line.
 Please create a new folder named "reference_file" in your current path and put your ref file in this folder.
 Then run the YXpipeline python script in the same path in your command line.

+# High-quality SNPs

+In this pipeline, high-quality SNPs are determined using the following criteria: Minimum variant allele frequency of 90%, Minimum base quality at a position to count a read of 15, Minimum read depth at a position to make a call of 8, variants with no more than 90% support on one strand.
+Only the high-quality SNPs will be used in the downstream analysis and the low-quality SNPs will be removed.